NethServer/nethsecurity-docs/reset_recovery.rst

 the system will retain all configurations migrated from NethServer 7.
 If this is not desired, and a clean start is preferred, it is advisable to proceed with a new :ref:`installation <install-section>` rather than using the factory reset.

+The factory reset restores the currently installed version.
+For instance, if the firewall was initially installed with version 23.05.0 and then updated to 23.05.1, after the factory reset, you will have a clean installation of version 23.05.1.

 .. _failsafe-section:

 Failsafe mode